All employees who work at the Schiphol-Rijk campus must register themselves and reserve space in advance via Mapiq Office Shifts.

 Please find below a list of the most commonly asked questions from employees in the Netherlands relating to coronavirus (COVID-19).
 We will continue to update this information as the situation unfolds.
 The answers and advice below are subject to review and may change at any time.
 If there is a question you still need answering, get in touch at firstname.lastname@example.org.

-**Please note that given the new National Lockdown has been extended until February 9, everyone who can work from home effectively is advised to do so.
-You can read more in the latest Message from Manuel and Mark.
+**Please note that given the lockdown has been extended until March 15, everyone who can work from home effectively is advised to do so.
 Please visit the government website for the latest guidance, including curfew rules, travel restrictions, etc.